hielo777/3dThumbstickControls/README.md

 ## To Do
 - [ ] Add second thumbstick functionality.
 Perhaps to control the camera to orbit the 3D object representing the main character
-- [ ] Comment the .c3p document to clarify functionality
+- [ ] Add comments to the .c3p document to clarify functionality